What I Believe

 I have a Master of Science Degree in Clinical Rehabilitation Counseling from Portland State University in Portland, Oregon.
 This degree is a mental health counseling degree with extra coursework related to the specifics of disability and mental health.
 My research focused on Posttraumatic Stress Disorder (PTSD), which included how traumatic experiences impact the mind and body.
 As a result of this extra training, I am also a Certified Rehabilitation Counselor (CRC).

-I am supervised by the Oregon Board of Licensed Professional Counselors and Therapists.
-Previously, my registered supervisor was Johnnie Burt, LPC.
+I am supervised by the District of Columbia Board of Professional Counseling and the Oregon Board of Licensed Professional Counselors and Therapists.
+Previously, in Oregon, my registered supervisor was Johnnie Burt, LPC.

 If you want to learn more about counseling or are interested in working with me to achieve your mental health goals, please contact me.